juletx/academic-website/content/es/home/posts.md

 subtitle = ""

 [content]
   # Page type to display.
-E.g. post, talk, or publication.
+E.g. post, event, or publication.
   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)